Rozapz/Health_Insurance_Cost_Prediction/README.md

 ![age distribution](Resources/histo_age.png)

-BMI Distribution - it seems to be fairly normal distributed, which is great for our subsequent analysis.
+BMI Distribution - it seems to be fairly normally distributed, which is great for our subsequent analysis.

 ![BMI distribution](Resources/histo_BMI.png)

-Number of Children Distribution - this is what we expected, but it should be noted that there is not enough information for higher than 4 childeren in the dataset.
+The number of Children Distribution - this is what we expected, but it should be noted that there is not enough information for higher than 4 children in the dataset.

 ![childeren distribution](Resources/histo_childeren.png)